The arrival of Destiny 2 brings with it new end-game activities and yes - a new Destiny 2 Power level cap to work towards.

 Between standard Engrams and purchasing items from Vendors, it should be fairly straightforward to get to 265-270 cap.
 However, as with the first game, the Power level jump from there to 305 can be a difficult one.

 (The max level cap is technically 350, as explained by the game when you attempt to Infuse something.
-However, the game stops your progress at the 305 mark - suggesting this is the true cap until new activities, such as the Prestige Raid, arrive.)
+However, the game stops your progress at the 305 mark, until the game's first expansion Curse of Osiris, which will take us up to 330.)

 Until then, here's how to get as close to that cap as possible, which right now is 305.